Measuring the stability and plasticity of recommender systems: Related work

-Our proposal draws inspiration from the above work, however a direct application of methods designed for classic machine learning is not possible for multiple reasons.
-First, the idea of a sequence of tasks is highly ambiguous in recommendation problems.
-A notable contribution has been made by~\citet{DBLP:conf/sigir/YuanZKJKL21}, where tasks are defined as distinct platforms -- i.e. social media, marketplaces, etc -- users navigate in.
-However this would only work in a scenario where user representations are common to all online platforms.
-Second, the role of recommendation models is not to learn class distributions as in typical classification tasks, which makes the direct application of existing methods that lack the flexibility to adjust ti the nuance of recommendation problems.
-Finally, the multiplicity of problem settings, in particular evaluation protocols -- including e.g. splitting criteria and evaluation metrics -- complicate the application of methodologies that rely on standard machine learning evaluation protocols.
+Our proposal draws inspiration from the above work, however a direct application of methods designed for classic machine learning such as \cite{DBLP:conf/nips/Lopez-PazR17} is not possible for multiple reasons.
+First, the idea of tasks is highly ambiguous in recommendation problems.
+In~\cite{DBLP:conf/sigir/YuanZKJKL21}, tasks are operationalized as the user activity in distinct platforms -- i.e. social media, marketplaces, etc. However, this requires a scenario where user representations are shared by all platforms.
+Second, unlike typical classification, the role of recommendation models is not to learn class distributions, which makes the direct application of existing methods inadequate for the nuance of recommendation problems.
+Finally, the variety of problem settings and evaluation protocols -- including e.g. splitting criteria and evaluation metrics -- complicate the application of methodologies that fundamentally rely on standard machine learning evaluation methods.